cdaringe/ampersand-collection-jquery-datatable/README.md

 1. Dynamic columns is not yet supported by DataTables (sorry!).
 It will likely be in a 10.4/5/X or 11.X release?
 1. `change` updates are *slow* as they delete your row, re-add it, and re-draw.
 Know that if you are changing your models often, you may want a mitigation strategy, or to add a debounce to this lib!
 The code is simple :).

+# Changelog

+* 1.1.0 - added `.renderer` option.  some users have pre-defined utilities to pipe table options thru prior to initialization

 # ToDo